paulowe/gcp/gke workloads/affinity-and-anti-affinity.md

 ‘preferredDuringSchedulingIgnoredDuringExecution’ is also added to this total score.
 The scheduler then assigns the Pod to the node with the highest total score.

+# POD AFFINITY
+## Pod Affinity Rules
+A Pod that is required or prefers to run on the same node as other Pods can be configured with podAffinity rules.

+## Pod Anti-Affinity Rules
+Pods that must not, or should not, be scheduled on the same node as other Pods can be configured with podAntiAffinity rules